-138 Good anchorage in 8 fathoms (14.6 m), mud, lies 0.8 mile east of Port Hope Simpson.
+138Good anchorage in 8 fathoms (14.6 m), mud, lies 0.8 mile east of Port Hope Simpson.

 139 A T-shaped Public wharf, 282 feet (86 m) long across the outer face and 40 feet (12 m) wide and joined to the shore by a causeway, is situated about 0.8 mile SE of the town.
 There is a depth of 24 feet (7.3 m) alongside the outer face; the deck elevation is about 3 feet (0.9 m) (see Appendix).
 A wooden warehouse is situated adjacent to the structure.
-An oil storage tank is located close to the shore near the inner end of the above-described Public wharf.
+An oil storage tank is located close to the shore near the inner end of the abovedescribed Public wharf.
+A light (276.1) is shown from a pipe tower on the east side of the Public wharf.

 140 Close NW of Port Hope Simpson, the Alexis River becomes narrow and shallow.
 Because of rapids the river is unnavigable at this point except for small craft.
 Upstream from the rapids the river deepens.
 Close west of Mill Cove, situated 1.1 miles NW of the Public wharf, a causeway containing a bridge with an elevation of 19 feet (5.8 m) extends across the Alexis River.

-When entering Alexis Bay the route usually 141 followed for Port Hope Simpson is reported to steer to pass south of Red Point (52°31'N, 55°45'W), the SE extremity of Denbigh Island.
+141 When entering Alexis Bay the route usually followed for Port Hope Simpson is reported to steer to pass south of Red Point $(52^{\circ}31 'N, 55^{\circ}45 'W)$, the SE extremity of Denbigh Island.
 A course is then set to pass north of Bold Island until directly south of Saddle Island.
 At this point the route leads NNW to pass midway between the rocky point forming the north end of the peninsula which projects from the west shore of Ship Harbour, and Denbigh Island.
 On reaching the centre of the narrows between the rocky point and Denbigh Island, the route follows westward to pass north of the small bare rock lying 0.7 mile ESE of Gull Rock.